FastTrack™ Strategic Planning System

 - Customer/supporter/member/constituent acquisition/service (based on your organization type)

-Your ratings in these optional assessments will be used later in the SWOT.
+Any Strongly Agree or Strongly Disagree ratings in these assessments can be used in your SWOT.

 Recommended: Organizational health assessment